-- 11. Educational institutions-including public and private K-12 schools, colleges, and universities-for purposes of facilitating learning, performing critical research, or performing other essential functions, provided that social distancing of six (6)-feet per person and other safety precautions are maintained to the greatest extent possible.
+- 11. Educational institutions-including public and private K-12 schools, colleges, and universities-for purposes of facilitating learning, performing critical research, or performing other essential functions.
 COVID-19 responsive operational restrictions shall be determined by each educational institution based on CDC, DOH, and industry guidance; - 12.
 Laundromats, dry cleaners, industrial laundry services, and laundry service providers; - 13.
 Restaurants and other facilities that prepare and serve food, but only for delivery or carry out. - a.
 Cafeterias, lunchrooms, or dining facilities providing food and beverage services located within "healthcare facilities" as that term is defined under Haw.
 Rev. Stat. § 321-15.2 and similar facilities, may continue to do so under this order, provided that consumption within the cafeteria, lunchroom, or dining facility located within the healthcare facility is restricted to employees of the healthcare facility; patients of the healthcare facility; and no more than two (2) authorized visitors of the patient of the healthcare facility that have been appropriately screened by the healthcare facility in compliance with all of the facility's protocols related to infectious disease control measures and processes.; - 14.
 Businesses that primarily supply products necessary for people to work from home such as computer and communications hardware and software, but not including businesses primarily engaged in selling furniture; - 15.
 Businesses that supply other Essential Businesses with the support or supplies necessary to operate; - 16.
 Airlines, taxis, and other private transportation providers, vehicle rental services, paratransit, and other private, public, and commercial transportation and logistics providers providing transportation services necessary for Essential Activities and other purposes expressly authorized in this Order; - 17.
 Home-based care for seniors, adults, or children, and/or people with developmental disabilities, intellectual disabilities, substance use disorders, and/or mental illness, including care givers such as nannies who may travel to the child's home to provide care, and other in-home services, including meal delivery; - 18.
 Facilities and shelters for seniors, adults, and children, and/or people with developmental disabilities, intellectual disabilities, substance use disorders, and/or mental illness; - 19.
 Professional services, such as legal or accounting services, insurance services, real estate services (including appraisals and title services) when necessary to assist in compliance with legally mandated activities;